Db2-DTE-POC/wxddemo/docs/wxd-reference-vnc.md

 When the service connects to the server it will prompt for the password of the <code style="color:blue;font-size:medium;">watsonx</code> user - <code style="color:blue;font-size:medium;">watsonx.data</code>.

 **Note:** If you are using other VNC products like UltraVNC, you can only use 8 character passwords, so type in <code style="color:blue;font-size:medium;">watsonx.</code> as the password.
-The address on the UltraVNC tool requires you to use two colons in the address.
+The address on the UltraVNC tool requires you to use only the address (no VNC at the beginning).

 ```
-192.168.252.2::5901
+192.168.252.2:5901
 ```

 ![Browser](wxd-images/vnc-password.png)